kumaravel95/flutter_sidemenu/README.md

 Flutter side menu is simple flutter application implemented with side panel

 ## Demo
-A demo of this flutter application is available in below URL. https://youtu.be/cbNB6PwKkDk
+A quick demo of this flutter application is available in below URL. https://youtu.be/cbNB6PwKkDk

 ## Installing, Setup and Run